-The Newshouse Redesign
+The Newshouse redesign mockup.

 The Newshouse is a news website at Syracuse University intended to give student journalists experience writing for a real news publication and reporting on events across campus.
+The director of the website wanted a modern redesign that gives student journalists more flexibility to change the layout based on editorial decisions.

 Skip to final designs